explosivegaming/scenario/README.md

 ## Explosive Gaming

 Explosive Gaming (often ExpGaming) is a server hosting community with a strong focus on Factorio and games that follow similar ideas.
-Our factorio server are known for hosting large maps with the main goal of being a "mega base" which can produce as much as possible with in our reset schedule.
-Although these server tend to the more experienced players our server are open to everyone.
-You can find us through our [website], [discord], [wiki], or in the public games tab in factorio (ExpGaming S1).
+Our Factorio server are known for hosting large maps with the main goal of being a "mega base" which can produce as much as possible within our reset schedule.
+Although these servers tend to attract the more experienced players, our servers are open to everyone.
+You can find us through our [website], [discord], [wiki], or in the public games tab in Factorio (ExpGaming S1, ExpGaming S2, etc.).

 ## Use and Installation

 1) Download this [git repository](https://github.com/explosivegaming/scenario/archive/master.zip) for the stable release.
 The dev branch can be found [here](https://github.com/explosivegaming/scenario/archive/dev.zip) for those who want the latest features.
 See [releases](#releases) for other release branches.

-2) Extract the downloaded zip file from the branch you downloaded into factorio's scenario directory:
+2) Extract the downloaded zip file from the branch you downloaded into Factorio's scenario directory:
     * Windows: `%appdata%\Factorio\scenarios`
     * Linux: `~/.factorio/scenarios`